QuattroMusic/6502-Simulator/README.md

 │   NMI Vector  │ 0xFFFA
 │    (unused)   │ 0xFFFB
 ├───────────────┤
+│      RES      │ 0xFFFC
-│   RES Vector  │ 0xFFFC & 0xFFFD
+│     Vector    │ 0xFFFD
 ├───────────────┤
 │   IRQ Vector  │ 0xFFFE
 │    (unused)   │ 0xFFFF
 └───────────────┘
 ```

-The Zero Page is considered as RAM, it's just an optimized way for the memory operations (less cycles).
+The Zero Page is still considered as RAM.
+The main difference between the two is that the zero page
+uses less cycles to compute memory read and/or write operations.

 The RAM is then subdivided as below:
 ```